CIGIE Coaching Program

 - Toayoa Aldridge (U.S. Agency for International Development OIG)

-- Felicia Bunns (U.S. Department of Justice OIG)
+- Robert Baggett (U.S. Department of Agriculture OIG)

-- Jan Hamm (U.S. Department of Justice OIG)
+- Jan Davis Hamm (U.S. Department of Justice OIG)

 - Stan Hammonds (U.S. Department of Transportation OIG)